Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Introduction

 \section{Introduction}

-Let $W = (W_t)_{t \geq 0}$ be Brownian motion, null at 0, and $\mu$ a centred probability measure.
-Then the Skorokhod embedding problem (SEP) (Skorokhod~\cite{Skorokhod:65}) is to find a stopping time $\tau$ such that the stopped process satisfies $W_\tau \sim \mu$.
-There are many classical solutions to this problem (for a survey, see Obloj~\cite{Obloj:04}), and further solutions continue to appear in the literature, including most recently Hirsch et al~\cite{HirschProfetaRoynetteYor:10}.
-Further impetus to the investigation of old and new solutions is derived from the connections between solutions of the SEP and model independent bounds for the prices of {\cred options} (for a survey, see Hobson~\cite{Hobson:10}).
+Let $W = (W_t)_{t \geq0}$ be Brownian motion, null at 0, and $\mu$ a centered probability measure.
+Then the Skorokhod embedding problem (SEP) (Skorokhod~\cite{Skorokhod65}) is to find a stopping time $\tau$ such that the stopped process satisfies $W_\tau\sim\mu$.
+There are many classical solutions to this problem (for a survey, see Ob{\l}{\'o}j~\cite{Obloj04}), and further solutions continue to appear in the literature, including most recently Hirsch et al.~\cite{HirschProfetaRoynetteYor10}.
+Further impetus to the investigation of old and new solutions is derived from the connections between solutions of the SEP and model independent bounds for the prices of options; for a survey, see Hobson~\cite{Hobson10}.

 Given the multiplicity of solutions to the SEP, it is natural to search for embeddings with additional optimality properties.
-In particular, if $\Psi$ is a functional of the stopped Brownian path $(W_t)_{0 \leq t \leq \tau}$, then these constructions aim to maximise $\Psi$ over (a suitable subclass of) embeddings of $\mu$.
-For example, if $F$ is an increasing function, and $S_t = \sup_{s \leq t} W_s$, then the Az\'ema-Yor solution~\cite{AzemaYor:79a} maximises $\E[F(S_\tau)]$ over uniformly integrable embeddings, and the Perkins embedding~\cite{Perkins:86} minimises the same quantity.
+In particular, if $\Psi$ is a functional of the stopped Brownian path $(W_t)_{0 \leq t \leq\tau}$, then these constructions aim to maximize $\Psi$ over (a suitable subclass of) embeddings of $\mu$.
+For example, if $F$ is an increasing function, and $S_t = \sup_{s \leq t} W_s$, then the Az\'ema--Yor solution~\cite{AzemaYor79a} maximizes $\E[F(S_\tau)]$ over uniformly integrable embeddings, and the Perkins embedding~\cite{Perkins86} minimizes the same quantity.

 Our goal in this paper is to extend this result to functions $F = F(W_\tau,S_\tau)$.
-Then, subject to regularity conditions, our first result (Theorem~\ref{thm:main1a}) is that \begin{quote} Suppose $F_s(w,s)/(s-w)$ is monotonic decreasing in $w$.
-Then $\E[F(W_\tau,S_\tau)]$ is minimised (respectively maximised) over uniformly integrable embeddings $\tau$ of $\mu$ by the Az\'ema-Yor (respectively Perkins) embedding. \end{quote}
+Then, subject to regularity conditions, our first result (Theorem~\ref{thmmain1a}) is that: \begin{quote} Suppose $F_s(w,s)/(s-w)$ is monotonic decreasing in $w$.
+Then $\E[F(W_\tau,S_\tau)]$ is minimized (resp., maximized) over uniformly integrable embeddings $\tau$ of $\mu$ by the Az\'ema--Yor (resp., Perkins) embedding. \end{quote}

-This result is a tool in the derivation of our second result, Theorem~\ref{thm:main2}, which, again subject to regularity conditions is as follows: \begin{quote} Suppose $g$ is increasing.
-Then $\E[\int_0^\tau g(S_u) du]$ is minimised (respectively maximised) over uniformly integrable embeddings $\tau$ of $\mu$ by the Az\'ema-Yor (respectively Perkins) embedding. \end{quote}
+This result is a tool in the derivation of our second result, Theorem~\ref{thmmain2}, which, again subject to regularity conditions is as follows: \begin{quote} Suppose $g$ is increasing.
+Then $\E[\int_0^\tau g(S_u) \,du]$ is minimized (resp., maximized) over uniformly integrable embeddings $\tau$ of $\mu$ by the Az\'ema--Yor (resp., Perkins) embedding. \end{quote}